vircadia/vircadia-docs-sphinx/docs/source/script/js-tips.md

 # JavaScript Tips & Tricks

-High Fidelity's robust [JavaScript API](https://apidocs.vircadia.dev) provides the tools for you to build great content and user experiences in VR.
-We've compiled some advanced JavaScript tips you can use while scripting for High Fidelity.
+Vircadia's robust [JavaScript API](https://apidocs.vircadia.dev) provides the tools for you to build great content and user experiences in VR.
+We've compiled some advanced JavaScript tips you can use while scripting for Vircadia.

 You can use the [Scripting Console in Interface](get-started-with-scripting.html#scripting-console) to try out the examples on this page.
 The output will be visible in the console itself.